 For the steps to issue questions and view question history, see Asking questions .
 For more information about question syntax, see Reference: Example questions and Reference: Advanced question syntax.

 A sensor is a script that runs on an endpoint to compute a response to a Tanium question.
 The Tanium Server distributes sensors to endpoints during Tanium Client registration.
 Sensors enable you to ask questions that collect information such as the following:

 - Network connections

-The installation process for the Tanium Server automatically imports Initial Content packs that include sensors for a wide range of common questions.
+The installation process for the Tanium Server automatically imports the Default Content pack that includes sensors for a wide range of common questions.
 Other Tanium solutions that you import might add more sensors, depending on which Tanium content packs or Tanium solution modules you import.
 If you cannot find a sensor you need within Tanium-provided content, you can create custom sensors.

 For more information, see Tanium Console User Guide: Managing sensors.

 A counting question is one that returns results in which it is possible for any particular answer string to be the same for multiple endpoints.
 The Question Results grid displays a Count column that indicates how many endpoints provided each common answer.
 A counting question can have only one sensor.
 Get Tanium Client Logging Level from all machines is an example of a counting question, with a sensor that returns the value of the LogVerbosityLevel setting.
 When an endpoint is prompted to add its answer to the answer message, it increments the tally of the answer that its value matches.
 The Tanium Server maintains a table of answer strings.
 In many cases, such as the logging level, many endpoints provide just a few common answers, so the question has a relatively small footprint on the Tanium Server.